RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 * If I turn on any of the three ESCs, two of the motors (vertical and port) start running at full blast.
 The starboard motor remains stationary.
 * While the V and P motors continue to run at full blast, the starboard motor responds to the cockpit slider controls as expected: +1 makes S run full blast on one direction, -1 send S full blast in the other direction, and 0 stops the S motor completely.
 During this exercise, V and P continue at full blast.
 * Turning off the ESC stops the V and P motors.
 * When I turn on any of the ESCs, the camera servo jumps slightly, about 10 degrees.
+And then the V and P motors run full blast.

 When the cockpit software is not running (and the Google Chrome browser is completely closed):

 * Turning on an ESC has no effect on the motors.
 * The camera servo jumps slightly, about 10 degrees, as it did with the cockpit software running.
+But the motors remain stationary.

 Interesting behavior!